rhearjethvani/MITFutureMakers/README.md

 <a name = "Day16"></a>
-## Day 16: Friday, July 16, 2021: HERE
+## Day 16: Friday, July 16, 2021: Ethics-Driven ML Practice
 ### Objectives:
-1. here
+1. To reflect on the ways that we can engage with ethical thinking while practicing ML and AI
+2. To think critically about these principals as we complete a Gender Classification activity

 ### Lesson Plan:
-1. Learn about CNNs using ["here"](here) notebook
+1. Improve understanding of the importance of ethics in the real-world context of AI and automation with a Machine Learning ethics review using the ["Machine learning ethics: what you need to know and what you can do" article](https://hub.packtpub.com/machine-learning-ethics-what-you-need-to-know-and-what-you-can-do/)

 ### Workshops & Key Learnings:
 #### Deep Learning Overview with Head Mentors
-- here
-#### Workshop HERE
-- here
+- Ethical Principles
+  - Interpretability is usually sacrificed in favor of usability and effectiveness
+  - "Garbage-In Garbage-Out" issues may be prone to emerge in contexts when external control is entirely removed
+  - Fairness, accountability, and transparency
+- Why do companies not fully disclose algorithmic details?
+  - Leaking of privacy sensitive data into the open
+  - Backfiring into an implicit invitation to game the system
+  - Harm to comapny property rights with negative consequences on their competitiveness
+  - Inherent opacity of algorithms, whose interpretability may be hard even for experts
+  - Hard to resolve conflicts between potential algorithms deficits in accuracy and individual rights to privacy and autonomy of decision
 #### Self-Study Applied Deep Learning Curriculum
 - here?

 ### Action Item(s):
 1. [activity name](activitygithublink)
-2. DAY 11 REFLECTION: reflection here
+2. DAY 16 REFLECTION: reflection here

 <a name = "Day17"></a>